Lifestyle

 Crate training

 Unfortunately, there are a lot of misconceptions about crate training.
-Sometimes, people think of putting a dog in a crate as wrong or damaging to the dog.
+Sometimes, people think putting a dog in a crate is wrong or damaging to the dog.
 This could not be further from the truth.

-Crate training can be beneficial for dogs with separation anxiety as well because they can learn to self-soothe while you’re not there by going into a place they associate with safety.
+Crate training can be beneficial for dogs with separation anxiety because they can learn to self-soothe while you’re not there by going into a place they associate with safety.

-Crate training will take some time, so don’t worry if it does not seem like it is working right away.
+Crate training will take some time, so don’t worry if it doesn't seem like it's working right away.
 Follow through with the process, and you can see a tremendous difference in your dog and their distress response.

 Medication